singh96aman/GSoC-application-baler/README.md

 * Go to your windows search bar and search for "powershell". right-click powerhsell and select "run as administrator"
 * Enable Linux subsystem by entering this into the PowerShell and hitting enter: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
 * Go to the windows store and download "Ubuntu 22.04.1 LTS"
 * Once downloaded, open it.
 This will start Ubuntu as a "terminal".
 After picking a username and password, input the following commands into that terminal.
-You can copy the comands using ctrl+c or the button to the right of the text.
+You can copy the commands using ctrl+c or the button to the right of the text.
 But pasting it into the terminal can only be done by right-clicking anywhere in the terminal window.

 Start by updating the Windows Subsystem for Linux
 ```console